Effective nasal breathing

 Long-term Health Benefits

-For adults, mouth breathing is strongly linked to snoring and obstructive sleep apnoea as the soft tissue at the back of the airway relaxes during sleep, obstructing the airflow and significantly reducing sleep quality.
+For adults, mouth breathing is strongly linked to snoring and obstructive sleep apnoea.
+The soft tissue at the back of the airway relaxes during sleep, obstructing the airflow and significantly reducing sleep quality.
+Learning to breathe nasally—especially during sleep—can significantly reduce snoring and improve sleep quality by preventing the airway from collapsing as easily.

 It takes work so get in touch to see how Breathe and Move techniques can help you breathe easier.